Can My Partner Stop Watching Porn?

 Question

-I have been dating “Drew” for almost three years now.
-A year and a half ago I discovered that he was looking at internet porn almost every day…but it was almost all gay porn.
-Some was what I would consider child porn.
-All male.
-I confronted him and he admitted and swore he would never do it again.
-He even agreed to conseling, but only went a few times.
-I don’t trust him.
-Is this something that he can just turn off?
+I’ve been dating “Drew” for almost three years.
+About a year and a half ago, I discovered he was watching internet porn nearly every day — mostly gay content, and some of it appeared to involve underage individuals.
+When I confronted him, he admitted to it and promised to stop.
+He even agreed to counseling but only attended a few sessions.
+I still don’t trust him.
+Is this something he can actually stop on his own?

 Note: Please review our disclaimer regarding the following answer